maelle/simplymaelle/content/post/2020-04-20-css-snippet.md

 # The DIY way: a custom shortcode for loading HTML, CSS, and JS code into an iFrame

-I was completely stuck trying to find out how to create and embed my own iframe and then luckily found [a perfect post by Josh Pullen](https://dev.to/pulljosh/how-to-load-html-css-and-js-code-into-an-iframe-2blc#solution-blob-urls) _"How to Load HTML, CSS, and JS Code into an iFrame"_.
+I was completely stuck trying to find out how to create and embed my own iframe and then luckily found [a perfect post by Josh Pullen](https://dev.to/pulljosh/how-to-load-html-css-and-js-code-into-an-iframe-2blc#solution-blob-urls) _"How to Load HTML, CSS, and JS Code into an iFrame"_, with a perfect definition of the problem _"If you've ever used JSFiddle, Codepen, or others, this problem will be familiar to you: The goal is to take some HTML, CSS, and JS (stored as strings) and create an iframe with the code loaded inside."_.  :raised_hands:
 Good stuff!

 Based on the code in the post, I created a shortcode called "snippet.html".